 The growth and success of our operations depend on the availability of adequate funding to meet customer demand for loans on our platform.
 We derive our funding for our platform from a variety of sources and types of investors, including individual investors on Juzi Licai, our institutional funding partners in our direct lending programs and investors of asset-backed securities.
-While we strive to maintain the diversity of our funding sources, we obtained the majority of our funding from Juzi Licai in each of 2015 and 2016.
+We obtained the majority of our funding from Juzi Licai in each of 2015, 2016 and the nine months ended September 30, 2017.
+Our ability to diversify funding sources is subject to the development of regulatory requirements.
+For example, the Notice on Regulating and Rectifying "Cash Loan" Business jointly issued by the Internet Finance Rectification Office and the Online Lending Rectification Office on December 1, 2017 prohibits banking financial institutions from providing loans to persons without source of income or investing in asset-backed securities with underlying assets consisting of "cash loans" or "campus loans."
+If college students are deemed as persons without source of income, the funding of loans to college students provided by financial institutions may need to be terminated.
+Although investors of asset-backed securities were not our major source of funding in historical periods, to the extent we intend to increase funds obtained through asset-back securities, the foregoing requirement would affect the amount of funding that we could obtain through this channel.
 To the extent there is insufficient funding from investors or funding partners willing to accept the risk of default posed by potential customers or the particular type of funding could be matched to only certain group of our customers due to restrictions imposed by current or existing laws or regulations, our platform will be unable to fund loan originations.
 If adequate funds are not available to meet customers' demand for loans, loan originations on our platform may be significantly impacted.
 Also, to the extent that risk-adjusted return requirements of our funding sources change, funding sources may choose not to fund loans originated on our platform.
 In addition, our growth strategy involves offering our customers competitively-priced financial products and services.
 As the online consumer finance market is intensely competitive, we may attempt to further reduce our funding cost by modifying the investment products offered to our investors and the terms and conditions of cooperation agreements with our funding partners.
 To the extent that our funding sources find the risk-adjusted returns with us less attractive, we may not be able to obtain the requisite level of funding.
 If our platform is unable to provide potential customers with loans or fund the loans on a timely basis due to insufficient funding or less favorable pricing compared to that of our competitors, it would harm our business, financial condition and results of operations.